 Step Action

 1 Close the transparent covers of the locking accessory.
 NOTE: One or both transparent covers of the locking accessory can be closed and locked.
+Push ON Push O

-2 Lock the transparent covers in place by using a padlock, lead seal, or screw.
+2 Lock the transparent covers in place by using a padlock, lead seal, or screws.
 Padlock

 Lead seal

 Screws